 You may recognise the term “Master Chronometer”.
-In all likelihood, you’ll only ever have seen it on an Omega, which has been alone in using the words on a watch dial since it placed them on the first Globemaster of 2015.
+In all likelihood, you’ll only ever have seen it on an Omega replica, which has been alone in using the words on a watch dial since it placed them on the first Globemaster of 2015.
 But after six years, that hegemony is over.
 Today, Tudor replica has announced the Black Bay Ceramic, its own Master Chronometer.

 If that seems like a shortcut to a battle over intellectual property rights, it isn’t.
 The term Master Chronometer is, by degrees, the property of the Swiss government, rather than Omega.
-It was coined in 2014 after Omega worked with Switzerland’s Federal Institute Of Metrology, known as Metas, to develop a broad certification that would set its watches apart from those carrying what it saw as the wornout “chronometer” tag.
+It was coined in 2014 after fake Omega worked with Switzerland’s Federal Institute Of Metrology, known as Metas, to develop a broad certification that would set its watches apart from those carrying what it saw as the wornout “chronometer” tag.

 As such, and unlike the self-certified Patek Philippe Seal, no one brand owns the term.
 Testing is independent and open to anyone.
 Should there be any confusion, it’s because it’s taken so long for another Swiss watch brand to make a watch that qualifies.
 If that singles out Tudor’s new piece as special, it should also give us an idea of how advanced Omega’s current collection is.
 The vast majority of the estimated half a million pieces Biel’s finest makes a year are certified as Master Chronometers.